lipmem/eichhoernchen-shdb2019/README.md

 Select two trees on the map and click GetRoute to find the shortest path using only trees.
 As of now, squirrel navigation is only available in Görlitzer Park.
 More to come soon!

+**TreeFinder:** The `/TreeFinder/` submodule contains a standalone web app to find the closest tree to you.

 ## Setup

 ### Frontend